Why scons is cool

 including targets, between build files, letting you explicitly set up

-cross-directory dependencies or share CFLAGS or other variables,
+cross-directory dependencies or share CFLAGS

 making it easy for different directories to share exactly as much or